abiondo/abiondo.github.io/_posts/2018-09-21-improving-afl-qemu-mode.md

 It's a robust and effective coverage-guided fuzzer, and it supports a QEMU mode to fuzz closed-source binaries.
 QEMU mode, however, comes with a significant performance price.
 Can we make it better?

+**UPDATE 2018-09-22**: thanks to [@domenuk](https://twitter.com/domenuk) for [suggesting](https://twitter.com/domenuk/status/1043168787518898177) to cache the chains in the parent.
+Post has been updated accordingly, we're now at 3x-4x speedup.

 # QEMU's block translation